-Professor in the Department of History
+Professor of History

 The relationships between gender, sexuality, and colonialism have intrigued me since I began my first book on Maya sexuality.
 I recently completed a study on the interaction of writing and sexual representation in sixteenth and seventeenth-century Nahua societies--The Flower and the Scorpion: Sexuality and Ritual in Early Nahua Culture (Durham: Duke University Press, 2011); I am currently co-editing with Neil Whitehead a volume on “ethnopornography,” the relationship between the colonial and ethnographic gaze and sexuality throughout the world; and engaging in research on the position of the hyper-masculinized Aztec warrior in early modern literature from Europe and the Americas.
 I have moved from studying sexual desires in indigenous communities to examining the early modern cultural processes that created global concepts of modern sexuality, gender, masculinity, and femininity.

-Sigal, PH, Whitehead, N, Larkins, ER, and Tortorici, Z. Ethnopornography.
+Sigal, P. H., et al. Ethnopornography.
 University Press of Colorado, 2010.

-Sigal, PH, and Green, JN.
+Sigal, P. H., and James N. Green.
 Re-Gendering Latin America.
-2005.
+Vol. 16, 2005.

 Sigal, P. Infamous Desire: Male Homosexuality in Colonial Latin America.
 University of Chicago Press, 2003.